LogoLogo

 • Chain Validators maintain consensus on the EO chain and aggregate validator data.
 They also earn fees for accurate reporting and face slashing penalties for misbehavior in their duties.

-• Broadcaster Validators publish validated oracle reports from the EO chain to external blockchains and L2s.
+• Broadcaster Validators publish validated blockchain oracle reports from the EO chain to external blockchains and L2s.
 They ensure reliable cross-chain data delivery with cryptographic verification.

 • Delegators delegate their EO tokens to validators to help secure the network.
 They share in validator earnings without operating nodes, but accept slashing risks if their chosen validators misbehave.